 But the Quakers did not submit tamely to this deprivation of their ancient rights and privileges.
 Many of the most influential men in the colony, especially in Pasquotank and Perquimans precincts, were Friends; and they determined to appeal to the Lords Proprietors to uphold them in their claim to a share in the government.
 The Dissenters in the colony joined with them in their plea, and the result was that Deputy Governor Robert Daniell was removed from office in 1705.

-On November 10, 1702, St. Augustine was attacked by Carolina under Acting Governor James Moore.
-600 soldiers and militia plus about 300 Indians made up the Carolinia force commanded by Colonel Robert Daniell.
+On November 10, 1702, St. Augustine was attacked by Carolina under Acting Governor James Moore, Sr. 600 soldiers and militia plus about 300 Indians made up the Carolinia force commanded by Colonel Robert Daniell.
 Captain James Daniell came down the St. Johns River and marched overland.
-Acting Governor James Moore arrived by sea.
+Acting Governor James Moore, Sr. arrived by sea.

 The burning of the city left only the Castillo, the parish church (Nuestra Senora de la Soledad), and 20 structures of no value.
 Martin de Alacano reported that Nombre de Dios was also burnt down.
-Don't look for anything older than 1702 in St. Augustine other than the Castillo, thanks to Acting Governor James Moore.
+Don't look for anything older than 1702 in St. Augustine other than the Castillo, thanks to Acting Governor James Moore, Sr. of South Carolina.

 In the early 1700s there was no Georgia colony to serve as a buffer zone between the Carolinas and the Spanish settlements in Florida.

-Former Governors Robert Daniell, Thomas Cary, Charles Eden, and Matthew Rowan made Bath their home for a time, as did Edward Moseley, long time Speaker of the Assembly.
+Former Governors Robert Daniell, Thomas Cary, Charles Eden, and Matthew Rowan made Bath their home for a time, as did Edward Moseley, long time Speaker of the House of Burgesses.

 During his tenure, several Acts of importance were passed, one opening lands for settlement that were formerly inhabited by the Yamassee Indians prior to their expulsion from South Carolina; one authorizing the emission of bills of credit for defraying the expenses of the late Yamassee War; and several measures to encourage the importation of indentured servants and for checking the numbers of black slaves, whose increasing numbers were beginning to be considered a danger to the safety of the province.

 Lt.
 Gen. 1704, Wars w/Indians & Spaniards, Vice Admiral.
-Robert Daniell sailed on the ship, "Mary," for the Carolinas in April 1679.
+Robert Daniell sailed on the ship, Mary, for the Carolinas in April of 1679.
 His first wife, Dorothy Chamberlaine, was still living when he left for America.

 Click Here for the available information on the Executive Council under Deputy Governor Robert Daniell in Albemarle (1703-1705), and the Executive Council under Deputy Governor Robert Daniell of Charles Town (1716-1717).